 Born and raised in Montana, Brannaman was credited by writer Nicholas Evans as the inspiration for his best seller "The Horse Whisperer," about wounded horses and their wounded people.
 Robert Redford, who made the novel into a movie in 1998, says it was Brannaman who broke through some bedeviling equine resistance on the set, even bringing in his own horse to perform a crucial scene.

 In the flurry of fine films delving into human-animal relationships screening at January's Sundance Film Festival, "Buck" was an emotional standout.
-Winner of the audience prize for best American documentary, the film makes powerful points about the failings of violence and
+Winner of the audience prize for best American documentary, the film makes powerful points about the failings of violence and underscores the power of gentling the young, be they colts or kids.

 When their mother died, Buck and older brother Bill, or "Smokie," were left without a protector.
 Their father drank hard, hit harder.
 Brannaman's back story is harrowing stuff.
 The outward ease and talent of two trick-roping boys masked their domestic traumas.
 When the truth became known, they were taken from their father and sent to Betsy and Forrest Shirley.